ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331411 Water Utility Transmission Piping.md

 4. Inspection of Pipe:
       1.
 	1. The pipe and accessories shall be inspected for defects prior to lowering into the trench.
 Any defective, damaged or unsound pipe shall be repaired or replaced.
 All foreign matter or dirt shall be removed from the interior of the pipe before lowering into position in the trench.
-1. 3.05 PIPELINE INSTALLATION**
-   1. The Contractor shall furnish all plant, equipment, materials, transportation, superintendence, labor and workmanship necessary to install new pressure class 350 ductile-iron, polyvinyl chloride (PVC), or welded water pipe at locations shown on the contract drawings and in accordance with these specifications.
+1. 3.05 PIPELINE INSTALLATION*   1.
+The Contractor shall furnish all plant, equipment, materials, transportation, superintendence, labor and workmanship necessary to install new pressure class 350 ductile-iron, polyvinyl chloride (PVC), or welded water pipe at locations shown on the contract drawings and in accordance with these specifications.
 The work shall include but not be limited to traffic control, pavement marking, pavement saw-cutting and removal, utility/substructure potholing, excavation, cutting out and removal of conflicting existing pipe and fittings, installation of new pipe, fittings and couplings, pressure regulators, meters, backfill, hydrostatic pressure testing, disinfection, temporary and permanent trench resurfacing and pavement restoration, restoring damaged pavement striping and markers, storm water control, disposal of excess materials, and all incidentals, as directed by the Engineer.
 2. All pipe material delivery, storage, protection and installation shall comply strictly with the standards set forth in AWWA C600, C604, C605, and these Specifications.
 3. Prior to any construction, Contractor shall pothole the alignment of the new water main for all existing utilities within the pipe trench width (parallel or crossing).
 The City shall inspect the pothole prior to Contractor proceeding with all work required.
 Contractor shall protect in place all existing facilities.
 Contractor shall record the following information on as-built drawings:
 	1. Type of utility